-Become a Puppy Educator and carer
+Become a Puppy Educator

 At eight weeks of age, our Assistance Dog puppies are placed in the community with volunteer Puppy Educators.
 These families or individuals ensure that our newbies get the best possible care, in a loving home environment.